Ready To know How you can Increase The Speed in WordPress, Read The whole Guide and Boost your Site.

-Caching, both on the server side and client side, is an important part of WordPress site performance.
-Once a user loads your site for the first time, you can take advantage of browser capabilities to cache the contents of that site locally, so on the next visit the user already has them loaded.
+Caching, both on the server side and client side is an important part of the WordPress site performance.
+Once a user loads your site for the first time, you can take advantage of browser capabilities to cache the contents of that site locally, so on the next visit, the user already has them loaded.

 Similarly, on the server side, having a caching layer works wonders for serving your site up very quickly.
 The most common way to enable server-side caching with WordPress is by using the W3 Total Cache plugin.
 This plugin (or one similar) is needed on almost all hosts.
 Also remember to leverage your browser cache.

 Here is a quick overview – Cache is the temporary files grouped inside a browser or server’s memory.
 This temporary memory helps in reducing the load on browser and server and provides a quick response in the second visit.
 Cache are like a copy of your web pages used as a predictor for showing what a user will see again.

 In An E-book by Flywheel I read –

 “You don’t want to spend weeks relying on a plugin, only for it to become the bane of your site’s existence”

 Plugins Drive A Functionality To your WordPress Site and You can do almost anything with a plugin.
 But As i wrote before, plugins Have multiple Holes in them and they come with this hole to your WordPress blog.